Check out our new Scam Alert Page

 What is the Carat Rating of Your Gold?

-The carat rating of gold will affect it’s value, usefulness, strength and its colour.
-Gold purity is measured in a total of 24 units, or Carats.
-Pure gold is 24 carats.
-Pure gold typically gets made into gold bullion bars.
-It is rarely used in jewellery (except in some Asian cultures), since it is far too soft to be practical. i.e. pure gold jewellery would actually dent or scratch far too easily.
-Usually gold has other metals blended with it into an alloy, usually copper or silver, which makes the overall metal blend harder and more durable.
+Pure gold has a rating of 24 carats, and is the rating used in things like gold bullion bars.
+It is rarely used in jewellery (except in some Asian cultures), since it is far too soft.
+Usually gold has other metals added to it, usually copper or silver, which makes it harder and more durable.

 If there was only one part gold to 23 parts copper, then the gold would have a rating of 1 carat (1ct), 2 parts gold and 22 parts copper would be 2ct gold, and so on.

 The carat rating of any item made from gold then depends on what percentage of other metals are added to the pure gold, the higher the carats the better.
-In general use in the UK, the 22ct, 18ct, 14ct, and 9ct ratings are the most common.
-Different countries have different standards for gold purity, so you can expect to see different caret purities if a gold item was made in a country other than the UK.
+In actual use, 22ct, 18ct, 14ct, and 9ct are all quite common.

-If your gold is hallmarked, which it should be if it is jewellery, then you should be able to simply look up the markings in our gold hallmarks reference table.
-If you’re not able to find any hallmarkings, then you’ll really need to get an informed opinion.
+If your gold is hallmarked, which it should be if it is jewellery, then you should be able to simply look up the mark in a book or online.
+If not then you’ll really need to get an informed opinion.

 The next thing to do is to weigh your gold.
-It is vitally important to get an accurate weight, so it’s no good using the bathroom scales or your kitchen scales, you need to use an accurate digital scale.
-You can actually purchase inexpensive digital jewellery scales those below.
+It is vitally important to get an accurate weight, so it’s no good using the bathroom scales or your kitchen scales, you need to use an accurate digital scale, which cost around £10 on eBay.